Dcbate/Oracle/documentation/Docker.md

 🚨 Key Dockerfile Instructions

-FROM: This specifies the base image.
+**FROM**: This specifies the base image.
 In this case, we are using the openjdk:17-alpine image, which includes Java 17 on a lightweight Alpine Linux distribution.

-WORKDIR: This sets the working directory inside the container.
+**WORKDIR**: This sets the working directory inside the container.
 All following commands will be run inside this directory.

-COPY: This copies the content from the current directory on your host machine to the container's /app directory.
+**COPY**: This copies the content from the current directory on your host machine to the container's /app directory.

-RUN: This command executes a shell command inside the container.
+**RUN**: This command executes a shell command inside the container.
 Here, we are compiling the Main.java file.

-CMD: This defines the default command that gets executed when the container starts.
+**CMD**: This defines the default command that gets executed when the container starts.
 In this case, it runs the Java program.

 ---